Greenford/billboard/final_proposal.md

 ### Data
 The minimum scope of this project is tracks released 2000-2019, as time to collect data is a concern.
 The sources will be the Spotify API, Genius API, and Billboard, and I'll be going for a perfect class balance like the USF authors.
 The data requirement before new features will be about 1 GB, and most of that will be the lyrics.
 It'll all be freshly scraped with the Billboard as a starting point.

-Choosing Nillboard (non-Billboard) tracks is topic worth discussing, as it wouldn't bee too difficult to inflate a prediction score by scraping bottom-of-the-barrel Nillboard tracks.
+Choosing Nillboard tracks is topic worth discussing, as it wouldn't bee too difficult to inflate a prediction score by scraping bottom-of-the-barrel Nillboard tracks.
 I anticipate an opposite problem would occur if tracks from the same albums as Billboard tracks were used for the Nillboard class - predictions would be less accurate because the track audio features would be more similar just by virtue of being on the same album, as well as popularity.

 ### Potential Problems
 Deciding how to choose the Nillboard songs will be an early problem that will need to be solved soon.